Frikster/Mesoscale-Brain-Explorer/README.md

 ## Installation
-Windows users simply have to download and extract the most recent release and run pipegui.exe contained within
+Windows users simply have to download and extract the most recent release and run pipegui.exe contained within.
 The most recent version can be downloaded [here](https://github.com/Frikster/Mesoscale-Brain-Explorer/releases/tag/0.6.2)

 Linux users will need Python 3.5 64-bit and the following dependencies